hpcoloma/itat/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 # iT ASSET MANAGEMENT

 Enter description and introduction here
 Insert

 # Table of Contents

-- Your code must be placed in the `run.py` file
-- Your dependencies must be placed in the `requirements.txt` file
-- Do not edit any of the other files or your code may not deploy properly

 ## Creating the Heroku app